balcortex/100_days_code_web_development/README.md

 ## Day 076 - 2023/11/17

 Today I learned how to attach an event listener to a group of nodes using the forEach() method.
 This task is straightforward, no matter the number of items in the group.

+## Day 077 - 2023/11/18

+Today I learned about event bubbling.
+If there are nested elements with listeners attached, triggering the event in the child will also start the event in the parent.